w3c/wcag3/guidelines/groups/input-operation/keyboard-interface-input/keyboard-navigable-if-responsive.md

 :::tests
 **Procedure**
-- Carry out all keyboard input tests with the responsive content at all breakpoints defined by the author and at minimum width.
+For each breakpoint defined by the author and at minimum width:
+1. Check that all keyboard input tests work.

 **Expected results**
 - #1 is true